 Here are some tips written by Dr Deborah Brunt.
 Dr Deborah Brunt is a GP with special interests in integrative medicine, women’s health and endometriosis.
-She works at the Meridian Medical Centre, Dunedin.
+Deborah writes about women’s health on www.kaleberri.com and works at the Meridian Medical Centre, Dunedin.

 My painful periods are getting in the way of my life.
 Is there something wrong with me?